-The LG 20M39H is my favorite allrounder computer monitor that able you to do all kinds of things.
-It boasts 19.5″ TN panel based display with superior response and Display-Port, which makes it ideal for gaming.
+The LG 20M39H is my favourite allrounder computer monitor that able you to do all kinds of things.
+It boasts a 19.5″ TN panel based display with superior response and Display-Port, which makes it ideal for gaming.

 It has a neat little inbuilt OS that allows smart controls like volume, brightness, picture mode presets, and more with straightforward mouse clicks instead of hard-pushing the buttons.

 Additionally, it also comes with a powerful Split-Screen 2.0 feature that has 14 different modes for smooth simultaneous multi-window access.
 Find the best gaming monitors in India here.